Adrián de la Garza: Fiscal policy

-Upon taking office in 2015, the municipality of Monterrey carried a debt exceeding 3.8 billion pesos, including both bank loans and obligations to suppliers.
-By the third quarter of 2020, the debt had been reduced to 1.97 billion pesos, representing a 23% decrease from the amount inherited at the beginning of the administration.
-The municipal government also renegotiated its credit agreements with financial institutions, lowering interest rates from 0.79% to 0.50% on one facility and from 0.62% to 0.48% on another.
-These fiscal consolidation measures, together with revenue-strengthening policies, led to upgrades in Monterrey’s credit ratings: Standard & Poor's raised the rating from “AA (stable)” to “AA (positive)” in February 2019, HR Ratings increased it from “HR AA–” to “HR AA” with a stable outlook, and Moody’s upgraded the rating to “Ba1/A1.mx” in May 2018, placing Monterrey above the national municipal average.
+The municipality carried debts of more than 3.8 billion pesos in bank loans and supplier obligations when de la Garza took office in 2015; his administration reported the figure at 1.97 billion pesos by the third quarter of 2020.
+The fact-checking outlet Verificado rated as misleading the claim that his government had paid off the debt it inherited, finding that the municipality had continued to contract new obligations.
+The municipal government renegotiated credit agreements, lowering interest rates from 0.79 to 0.50 percent on one facility and from 0.62 to 0.48 percent on another.
+Standard & Poor's raised the city's rating from "AA (stable)" to "AA (positive)" in February 2019, HR Ratings from "HR AA−" to "HR AA", and Moody's to "Ba1/A1.mx" in May 2018.

-The administration modernized property tax (predial) collection systems and increased cadastral values by 25% in 2016.
-Special rates were enforced for vulnerable populations including widows, retirees, people with disabilities, and single mothers.
-These reforms increased property tax collection by 71% between 2014 and 2018, with Monterrey becoming the top revenue collector among Mexican municipalities, generating 47% of total income from own-source revenue.
+The administration modernized property tax collection and raised cadastral values.
+It applied reduced rates for widows, retirees, people with disabilities and single mothers.
+De la Garza reported in his annual addresses that property tax receipts rose by 71 percent between 2014 and 2018 and that own-source revenue accounted for 47 percent of municipal income.